claudia-viaro/Wdss-UCLdss_research/README.md

  - Improve existing skills and extend your knowledge with regard to statistical models and machine learning
  - Work closely with experienced data scientists, graduates and PhD students

+## Target
+The scheme is open to any university student interested in getting their hands dirty with cleaning dataset, producing graphics, learning some statistical models, and applying ML algorithms to real datasets.
+There are no strict requirements as per subject of your studies as data science skills are very valuable tools to master in many work areas. <br />

+The scheme is run by students for students, it intends to be an informal way to conduct  a research experience that you may encounter for your dissertation or in other work experiences, it can turn out to be useful for your MSc or job application.
+We may plan a social event with WDSS and the scheme's participants to chat about the projects, results, challenges and beer.

+## What to expect
+As one of WDSS's summer researchers, you will be immersed in either group or independent work for one of the projects.
+We offer access to resources and support from experienced data scientists and subject ambassadors with specific domain epxertise. <br />

+- run virtually (some of us may be on campus and will be happy to meet you if you are around)
+- the projects are done in small teams, unless you wish otherwise.
+- weekly meeting with a supervisor, it is a chance to seek guidance and suggestions, catch up with things, show your work and share your thoughts
+- produce a final report (with code to reproduce results) which will be published on the WDSS blog
+- there will be the possibility to present your work to YRM, an informal seminar that gathers young researchers in statistics (no professors involved).
+This would be entirely optional, but a good opportunity to develop presenting skills in a friendly environment and showcase your work.

+## Useful skills
+:computer: Some knowledge in one language among R, Python. <br />
+:books: Basic knowledge in linear regression, algebra, hypothesis testing, exponential distributions.

+## Application deadline & documents
+<mark>Please submit your CV and 150/200 words to state your motivation, programming skills.
+Don't forget to specify a preferred project and start date.</mark>

 ## Types of projects
 You can find here a list of the proposed projects, feel free to suggest your own reseach question or get in touch to formulate one that suits your preferences. <br />